TakingItCasual/easymc/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By default, the script creates an instance which changes its IP address after every reboot, as this is the cheaper option (see Costs_).
-To maintain a constant IP address for an instance over its existence, append the --elastic_ip argument to the instance creation command.

-The script contains functionality to automatically update the local Minecraft client's server list with the current IP(s) of AWS instance(s).
+To handle this, the script contains functionality to automatically update the local Minecraft client's server list with the current IP(s) of AWS instance(s).
 The server list will be updated whenever either of the two following script commands are run::

     ec2mc servers check
     ec2mc servers start

+This functionality is still available for instances with persistent IP addresses.

-You could create a Minecraft shortcut that automatically runs the check command, to eliminate the need to manually update an IP in the Minecraft client's server list each time an instance is rebooted.
+You could modify your Minecraft client shortcut to automatically run the `check` command, to eliminate the need to manually update an IP in the client's server list each time an instance is rebooted.
+Or you could modify it to run the `start` command, to also eliminate the need to manually start the server.

 Creating The Server
 ~~~~~~~~~~~~~~~~~~~

-The script includes the template "mc_template" for creating a Minecraft 1.13.1 vanilla server.
+The script provides the template "mc_template" for creating a Minecraft 1.13.1 vanilla server.
 You must specify an `AWS Region`_ to place the instance in (ideally, the one closest to you).
 Create the instance (e.g. in the London region)::